Schedules

 5 p.m.: West African Village Drumming | Fonziba

 Drums are a vital component of West African culture and are played at all important life events including marriages, funerals, harvests, celebrations and rites of passage.
-In this workshop, students will experience the power of drumming together as a group on 30 authentic jembe hand-drums from the Ivory Coast, W. Africa.
-As they learn African polyrhythms comprised of 3-5 rhythms played simultaneously, they will see how Africans combine self expression with teamwork to create a village drum band.
-To deepen their exploration of West African culture, classes can watch Fonziba’s documentary about living and drumming in West Africa before she comes to the school.
+At the Cultural Pavilion by CultureALL, experience the power of drumming together as a group on authentic jembe hand-drums from the Ivory Coast, West Africa.
+Learn how West Africans combine self expression with teamwork to create a village drum band.

 Sunday